derrickclaye/fear-and-comfort/README.md

 # Unsupervised Learning Notebook

-Here we use K-Means and Gaussian Mixture Models to cluster our data.
+K-Means and Gaussian Mixture Models to cluster the data.
 Theoretically, each clusters will represent a general feeling - ranging from from comfortable to fearful.

 # Dataset Feild Descriptions